Cold, Wind, Snow....Winter's Harsh Realities

 Mulch gardens only after the ground is frozen.
 Mulching too early may cause the ground to not freeze and plants will not go completely dormant.
 Consequently, this semi-dormant condition, call deacclimation, can allow roots to be damaged by the cold even if this plant is labeled hardy to your zone.

 Mulching at the right time can keep plants from 'heaving' (plant rises out of ground exposing more shallow roots).
 My heuchera - coral bells - are known for this.

-Tying these arbortitea can protect the splitting of leader trunks - a common result of heavy snow.
+Tying these arborvitae can protect the splitting of leader trunks - a common result of heavy snow.

-Diciduous tree trunks are also suseptable to sunscald.
+Deciduous tree trunks are also susceptible to sun scald.